How to Cook with Dragon Fruit

 Get to know dragon fruit!
-Those exotic, fuchsia tentacles and horns inspire the name “dragon fruit”, which is also known as pitaya.
+Those exotic, fuchsia tentacles and horns inspire the name “dragon fruit,” which is also known as pitaya.
 What’s really cool about this fruit, which is grown in the Caribbean and parts of Asia, is that it also grows in California—my home state!
-In fact, I’m really thinking about trying to grow it in my garden.
+In fact, I have a young plant growing in my garden.
 I’ll keep you posted on that.
 This exotic fruit is actually in the cactus family.
 It comes in either bright magenta or white flesh with small, dark, edible seeds.

-Thankfully, this georgeous, nutritious fruit is becoming more mainstream.
+Thankfully, this gorgeous, nutritious fruit is becoming more mainstream.
 It’s a powerhouse of vitamin C, as well as phytochemicals which lend it’s bright colors.
 So what do you do with dragon fruit?
 You simply slice it in half and scoop out the soft, juicy flesh.
 You can slice it into salads, desserts, or smoothies, too.
-Check out my 3 favorite ways to use it.
+Check out my 3 favorite ways on how to cook with dragon fruit.

 Steel Cut Oats with Dragon Fruit and Hemp Seeds